gabilaza/address-correction/README.md

 - [ ] Supports addresses written in multiple languages
 - [ ] Supports 10+ countries
 - [ ] Postal code to be used as confidence booster (optional)
-- [ ] Project is deployed in cloud
+- [ ] Project is deployed in the cloud